Stefan George: In music and film

 Stefan George's poetry was a major influence upon the 20th-century classical music composed by the Second Viennese School, particularly during their Expressionist period.

-Radically innovative Austrian Jewish composer Arnold Schoenberg set George's poetry to music in the "Ich darf nicht dankend", Op.
+Radically innovative Austrian Jewish composer Arnold Schoenberg set George's poetry to music in the "Ich darf nicht dankend an dir niedersinken", Op.
 14/1 (1907), String Quartet No. 2, Op.
 10 (1908), and in The Book of the Hanging Gardens, Op.
 15 (1909).
 Arnold Schoenberg's student Anton Webern also set George's poetry to music in his early choral work Entflieht auf leichten Kähnen, Op.
 2. Webern did the same in two other sets of songs, Op.
 3 and 4 of 1909, and in several posthumously published vocal compositions from the same period.

 Rainer Werner Fassbinder's 1976 comedy film Satan's Brew pokes fun at both Stefan George and the George-Kreis.